 “You do not have to do this: survival is not compulsory”

 Dr Deming was an American scholar, professor, author, engineer, and consultant.
-His belief in continual improvement led to a set of transformational theories and teachings that changed the way we think about quality, management, and leadership.
+Because of his belief in continual improvement, he developed a set of transformational theories and teachings that changed the way we think about quality, management, and leadership.

 He’s probably best known for his innovative work with Japanese industry, where his input to their post-World War II transformation was credited with their emergence as a world economic power.
 In the late 1980s, Deming’s methods revitalised such businesses as Ford, Toyota, Xerox, and Sony.

 His idea was that the manufacturing process should be viewed as a seamless whole rather than a system made up of distinctly different and unrelated parts.
 His focus was on improving the quality of the product while reducing costs and providing customer satisfaction.

 This is often called Plan-Do-Check-Act (PDCA) although it’s also known as the Shewhart Cycle after Walter Shewhart, a physicist, engineer, and statistician.

 The steps in this process are:

 Plan – establish objectives, standards and processes to achieve the desired results

 Check – check the work by gathering data and report findings to determine trends